 Historically, the WindowsUpdate.log plain text file has been used to analyze the operation of the Windows Update agent and service.
 However, the Windows Update logs in Windows 10 (Windows Server 2016/2019) are saved in the Event Tracing for Windows file format (ETW), instead of the usual text file.
 With such an action, the Windows developers planned to increase the performance of the logging subsystem and reduce the space occupied by the text files on the disk.

-Thus, Windows Update log files are no longer stored in the file %windir%\WindowsUpdate.log.
-Even though the file is still present in Windows root folder, it only says that the ETW format is used to collect logs now.
+Thus, Windows Update events are no longer written in real time to the %windir%\WindowsUpdate.log file.
+Even though the file is still present in the root of the Windows folder, it only says that the ETW format is now used to collect WU logs.

 Please run the Get-WindowsUpdateLog PowerShell command to convert ETW traces into a readable WindowsUpdate.log.

 The disadvantage of the new logging method for administrators – now you can’t quickly analyze the Windows Update Agent service, find error codes in the WindowsUpdate.log text file (see the Complete List of Windows Update Error Codes), check the WSUS agent settings and analyze the update installation history.